Hariprasath-AI/Problem-Solving---3/README.md

 At 1st iteration what I need is 1, 2nd is 2, and 3rd is 3 right!.
 So, I just marked how many ones I need at each iteration.
 Please consider index of the sheet as iteration. <br/>
 After marking, how many ones I need at each iteration from 'n' ones.
 Look at the latest sheet, and if we sum all the marked ones (1's), we'll get the desired output.<br/>
 NOTE :pencil2: : Just count number of ones (1's).
 You'll get N ** 2 value which is 25 (5 ** 2). <br/>
+No change, we're marking diagonal 1's in different color and we'll see it....